Humanitarian space must be guaranteed to carry out life-saving activities, repair critical water networks, remove UXOs and protect children.

 Additional fuel is urgently needed to operate backup generators at essential facilities, including water, sanitation and health, for longer hours.

-Strengthen response to IDPs in non-UNRWA facilities and with host families.
+Strengthen response to IDPs including in non-UNRWA facilities and with host families.

 All parties have obligations under international law to protect children from violence and harm.
 This includes ensuring humanitarian access and space for essential services to reach the population in need.